maabed/karak-dashboard-docs/source/index.html.md

 ## Chat View

-Blue Dashboard include a full chat application view with many features like create a new channels or start a new direct conversation with any user, also you can send many types of messages (text, image, youtube video..)
+Blue Dashboard include a full chat application view with many features like create a new channel or start a new direct conversation with any user, you can also send many types of messages (text, image, youtube video..)

 <img src="images/chat_view.png">